 Your Retirement Savings Target Can’t Be Calculated Perfectly.

-It’s impossible to forecast your future income needs when planning your investments accurately and to know how much money is enough for your retirement.
+It’s impossible to forecast your future income needs when planning your investments accurately and knowing how much money is enough for your retirement.
 A retirement planner app is recommended.
 The fact that not all retirement plans are equal in terms of income is also worth noting.

 The money you take from a traditional IRA or 401(k) is taxable.
 However, the money you take out of a Roth IRA or a Roth 401(k) is generally not taxable.
 This may slightly alter your retirement calculation.